Matthew 2:1–11 Explained – The Wise Men and True Worship

 I am not trying to be controversial.
 All I want us to see is that this passage takes place after the birth of Jesus.
 This does not describe His birth.
 We will see more about that as we move forward, but the phrase “after Jesus was born” is correct.

-The Incarnation Foretold and Fulfilled
+The Incarnation – Prophecy Fulfilled in Christ

 Jesus was born, and we rejoice in that.
 Matthew 1:23 fulfills Isaiah 7:14.
 A virgin conceived, and His name was called Emmanuel, God with us.
 Jesus was born, and that is the incarnation.